 75% of candidates consider an employer brand before even applying for a job

-according to LinkedIn Talent Solution
+According to LinkedIn Talent Solutions

 Employer branding is marketing your unique value proposition to existing staff and candidates to attract and retain your ideal employees.